 A background in marketing, advertising and public relations inspired me to follow all the basic business rules….designing and registering two new US trademarks in the States as well as around the world and to investigate new forms of sales promotion.

 In an effort to keep the consumer product cost affordable this led me to web development and a monthly, Google advertising budget.
-The Internet is a perfect point of sale for my product.
+The Internet is a perfect point of sale for the Style Stick.

 To make up for limited advertising dollars, I tried to pursue as much product, press opportunities as possible.
 The results were not too fruitful.
 Funny how you can promote others into financial success stories and feel you can’t do squat for yourself, but that’s what I found the most difficult.
 I guess my ego isn’t as bad as I thought.